A Reflection of “What Lies Ahead for Our Real Estate Market”

 How to Sell and Buy Real Estate in Today’s Market

 Are you a Move Up Buyer in Silicon Valley?
 Then you know how hard it is to take that goal and realize it.
-It is much harder to sell and buy today than ever before!
+It is much harder to sell and buy due to the dynamic of the market.

 If you’re a Buyer in the Silicon Valley – then you are well aware of how competitive it is to get a house in this market.
-A Buyer may have started off with big dreams, the want list, the wish list and then quickly condensed the list to one thing – I want a house – any house in the Bay Area.
+A Buyer may have started off with the want list and then quickly condensed it.

 The Bay Area has limited space to build.
 Land is the gold of Real Estate, without land you cannot build more homes.
 So if you want to own a home around here – get ready for the bidding wars.